 cd C:\Users\yourusername\OneDrive\Documents

-Now that we’re here, we can hide a directory or file by adding the +h attribute to it:
+1. Now that we're here, we can hide a directory or File by adding the +h attribute to it:

-Switch Personal Files out for the name of your folder or file.
+1. Switch Personal Files out for the name of your folder or File.

-If you’re hiding a file, that’s all you need to do.
-If you want to hide a folder, you’ll want to run one more command.
-Though we’ve hidden the root folder, we still need to hide all of the files and folders inside of it.
+• If that's what you need to do.
+If you're hiding a file, you must run one more command.
+If you want to hide a folder, though we've hidden the root folder, we still need to hide all the files and folders inside.
 To do that, you can navigate inside the folder with cd "Your Folder" and run the following command:

 You can unhide folders or files with Command Prompt with a very similar command to hiding them.
 This time, however, we have to remove the hidden attribute rather than add it.
 Here’s how:

-Unhide a folder of file with the ‘attrib’ command
+1. Unhide a folder of Files with the 'attrib' command.

-In your Command Prompt Window, navigate the parent directory of the file or folder you’d like to unhide.
-In our case, we want to unhide a folder called “Personal Files”, which is in our OneDrive Documents folder:
+• In your Command Prompt Window, navigate to the parent directory of the File or folder you'd like to unhide.
+In our case, we want to unhide a folder called "Personal Files," which is in our OneDrive Documents folder:

 cd C:\Users\username\OneDrive\Documents

-Switch the above command with the path to your parent folder and press Enter.
-Then run the attrib -h command to unhide the file or folder of your choice:
+1. Switch the above command with the path to your parent folder and press Enter.
+Then run the attrib -h command to unhide the File or folder of your choice:

 Step 1.
 Go through File Explorer.
-You can do that by double-clicking on the File Explorer icon on your desktop or by pressing the Windows + E key buttons.
+Double-click your desktop's File Explorer icon or press the Windows + E key buttons.

 Step 3.
-Select Options (it’s in the far-right corner, right next to the show\hide section).
+Select Options (in the far-right corner, next to the show\hide section).

 Step 4.
 From Options, select the Change folder and search options.